 The ones I can vouch for:

-We’re really not creative with our names, are we?
-Lol.
-Anyway, these should be ok to join, they have good moderation.
+These should be ok to join, they have ok-to-good moderation.
 The majority of other bitcoin groups and pages look super spammy.
 Enter those at your own risk.

 We’re also on Whatsapp and Telegram.
 I don’t have authority to give you access to these groups.